Max-Ruby/ImageGenerator/OneGenerator/ONEGENERATOR.md

 # One Generator

-The purpose was to generate some ones.
+The purpose of this neural network was to produce pictures of ones.
+A one should be the easiest digit to draw, and if we cannot use our network to draw the number 1 then we should reconsider our approach.

 The following is the architecture of the generator.